Ervin C. & Helen C. Reiman Memorial Fund

 His children, all of whom graduated from Corvallis High School and OSC, were involved with the family-run business, as was Helen, who served as bookkeeper.
 When Ervin and Helen retired, both sons remained in the business.
 His daughter and son-in-law took over an affiliated frozen food processing operation and successfully operated the company as Corvallis Packing Co. for many years.
 After retirement, Ervin and Helen took up financial and estate planning work out of the home and began extensive travels all over the world.

 “Erv” was also recognized and honored by the Kiwanis Club and Corvallis Rotary Club for his outstanding work with youth and community projects.
 He was a founding director of BCF, serving on its board of directors for several years during its formative period.
-He also served on the board of Open Door, a work-training organization for the handicapped.
+He also served on the board of Open Door, a work-training organization for people with disabilities.

 Ervin and Helen were devoted parents, active in the community and especially in all areas of endeavor in which their children were involved.
 Both were avid sports fans.
 Erv was active in his church and served as a reader for a number of years.
 When he joined a club or organization, he was always a very active member.

 After Ervin passed away in 1975, Helen remained active as a member of the Corvallis Garden Club, the Order of the Eastern Star, the American Legion Auxiliary, and the Lady Lion’s Club.
 She died at the age of 91 on September 22, 1993, leaving three children, ten grandchildren, and nineteen great grandchildren.